Task type & Metric

 Input Data Type

-Select input data type according to the type of all features in the training dataset.
-For example, if you have a dataset with 3 features where 2 columns are in INT16 representation and the third column is in FLOAT32 representation you should select a FLOAT32 data type for the training dataset.
-Input data type specification allows you to optimize the preprocessing operation and reduce SRAM and Flash usage on the device и inference time.
+Select input data type according to the data type of all features in the training dataset.
+Keep in mind that you only need to choose one data type for the entire dataset.
+For example, if you have a dataset with three features and two of them are represented as INT16 while the third one is represented as FLOAT32, you should choose FLOAT32 as the data type for the entire dataset.
+The platform automatically determines the data type based on the logic discussed above.
+However, if the data type is not determined correctly, you can change it manually.
+Input data type specification allows you to optimize the preprocessing operation and reduce SRAM and Flash usage on the device and inference time.
 The data of the same type must be used for prediction.
 Neuton supports the following input data types: INT8, INT16, and FLOAT32.

 It is important to select the correct data type as incorrect selection of input data type may cause target metric degradation or total footprint increase.